joekgilberto/joekgilberto/README.md

 🌱 **Bootcamp**:  General Assembly Software Engineering Immersive (Remote)

-📖 **Bio**:  I am a versatile full-stack software engineer motivated by creative problem-solving and fruitful teamwork.
+📖 **Bio**:  I am a versatile software engineer motivated by creative problem-solving and fruitful teamwork.
 During my time as a marketing producer, I honed my skills in project management, successfully overseeing up to a dozen projects concurrently.
 This involved working closely with professionals from diverse roles, creating intricate project schedules, and cultivating strong stakeholder relationships.

 My transition into software engineering has allowed me to further develop my coding abilities.
 I am now proficient in crafting intuitive and responsive frontend designs while also architecting and maintaining robust backend systems and databases.
 I am excited to leverage my expertise in development, along with my strengths in cooperation, time management, and effective communication, to tackle a wide range of challenging projects.